 Potential Mathematics Majors: Should enroll in Stat 135, rather than Stat 111.

 To place out of Stat 111/Stat 135 and into Stat 230/235/240:

 - Score a 4 or 5 on the Statistics AP test, OR

 - Complete International Baccalaureate (HL) Levels with the Statistics Option with a score of 6 or 7, OR

-- Contact the statistics placement advisor, Nicholas Horton, and receive approval based on your statistics background
+- Contact the statistics placement advisor, Susan Wang, and receive approval based on your statistics background

 THEN review the preparation for additional courses that follows, and contact the instructor for the course you hope to enroll in BEFORE enrolling in Stat 230, Stat 330, or Stat 335.

-Preparation for Additional Courses: Students who complete Stat 111, Psyc 122, or who have successfully placed out of Stat 111/135 who intend to pursue additional courses in statistics (such as Stat 230, Stat 330, Stat 335) are required to review the material in an “Introduction to Multiple Regression” chapter and are strongly recommended to find a time to meet with a member of the Statistics faculty prior to undertaking additional statistics courses.
+Preparation for Additional Courses: Students who complete Stat 111, Psyc 122, or who have successfully placed out of Stat 111/135 who intend to pursue additional courses in statistics (such as Stat 230, Stat 235, Stat 240) are required to review the material in an “Introduction to Multiple Regression” chapter and are strongly recommended to find a time to meet with a member of the Statistics faculty prior to undertaking additional statistics courses.
 This material is covered in Stat 135 and is assumed background for statistics electives.
-Contact Nicholas Horton with any questions.
+Contact Susan Wang with any questions.

-Questions about Statistics Placement: Contact Nicholas Horton, the Statistics Placement Advisor.
+Questions about Statistics Placement: Contact Susan Wang, the Statistics Placement Advisor.